jayce4610/auto-annotated-portfolio/content/pages/projects/go-diary.md

       ##### Go Diary: With Pet is a diary app that combines journaling with a
       unique pet companion feature.
-Unlike traditional diary apps, Go Diary introduces an interactive virtual pet that grows, makes journaling fun and safe for young users.
+Unlike traditional diary apps, Go Diary introduces an interactive virtual pet that grows, this unique feature makes journaling more engaging, safe, and emotionally rewarding, encouraging young users to develop a consistent habit of self-expression.

     name: ''
     title: _